neondatabase/website/content/docs/introduction/why-neon.md

 Building on Neon is building on Postgres.
 If you are already running Postgres, getting started is easy.
 [Import your data](https://neon.tech/docs/import/import-intro) and [connect](https://neon.tech/docs/connect/connect-intro).
 Migrating from other databases like MySQL or MongoDB is just as easy.

 If you need to move data, you won't have to tear apart your application to remove proprietary application layers.
 Neon is pro-ecosystem and pro-integration.
 We encourage you to build with the frameworks, platforms, and services that best fit your requirements.
 Neon works to enable that.
-Check out our ever-expanding [Framework, language, and platform guides](/docs/guides/guides-intro).
+Check out our ever-expanding collection of [Framework, language, and platform guides](/docs/guides/guides-intro).

 ## Who should use Neon?